If you’re reading this, then you know the importance of establishing a consistent baby sleep schedule or you’re seriously considering it.

 A routine is gifting him with a safe, familiar structure that encourages his development.

 If you’re a new mama or a mom-to-be, implementing a baby sleep schedule is so easy.
 If you’re the mom of an older baby (or toddler) then, as you’ve probably already guessed, it’s not as easy.

 The older your child is, the harder it is to break bad habits and create new ones, but you CAN do it.

 Before you get started, you’ll need a couple things:

-- A Crib, Pack n Play, Whatever.
-The ultimate goal of these routines is to establish a great balance of independence and structure..
+- A Crib, Pack n Play, or AAP Safe Surface Bed.
+The ultimate goal of a routine is to establish a great balance of independence and structure..
 That includes getting your baby to sleep in her own crib, without any sleep props.
 However, if you’re not there yet, I get it.
 Let’s establish the routine first.
 The bare minimum is finding a quiet place for your baby to sleep.

 - Swaddle.
 Swaddling your baby can dramatically increase your baby’s sleep.
 Read more about it in my baby swaddling post.

 - Create the Desired Wake Time.
 Soon we are going to plan our baby sleep schedule.
 For a big planner like me, that’s the fun part.
 The most important component of a routine is a desired WAKE TIME and a set BEDTIME.
 If you don’t have these two things, the entire routine falls apart.